 Read Me First: Welcome!

 This instructor guide is intended to help you get started quickly with the material.
-(If you're reading this on GitHub, you might prefer the much nicer formatting of the Gitbook version.)
+(If you're reading this on GitHub, you might prefer the much nicer formatting of the .)

 If you're new to the course, you might want to quickly scan the Pedagogy and Teaching Tips sections first, so that you know what you're getting into!